Neutering is no longer ‘one size fits all’

 Lower Health Risks

-Reduces certain orthopaedic and other health issues like cancer.
+Reduces certain orthopaedic and behavioural issues.

 Client Confidence